dwt/home-servers/Readme.md

 ### External Screen

 Pop on an external display and keyboard and see what's up.
 Cumbersome, but quite reliable to debug boot problems.
-I'm currently missing an adapter for micro HDMI to HDMI, so can't do this with the Labists Case.

 ## Pi Case Manuals